Two-wheeled fun on mass schools’ bike ride

 Leicester City mascot Filbert Fox will be leading in the young cyclists as part of the annual schools’ bike ride.

-The ride gives Year 5 & 6 schoolchildren from across the city and county the chance to put into practice the Bikeability skills they have learned and make the most of the city’s cycle tracks and neighborhood routes.
+The ride gives Year 5 & 6 schoolchildren from across the city and county the chance to put into practice the Bikeability skills they have learned and make the most of the city’s cycle tracks and neighbourhood routes.

 On Friday 5 July, schoolchildren will set off on their rides – supervised by teachers and ride leaders – to converge at Cathedral Gardens, in front of Leicester Cathedral, from 11.30am.